Lozarth/Wary-Unfriender/README.md

 ![Preview](https://i.imgur.com/F6Tk9u4.png)

 ## Warning
-Although it is unlikely, this tool could potentially have your account deactivated / banned by Discord as it is against their [Terms of Service](https://discord.com/terms).
+Although it is unlikely, this tool could potentially have your account deactivated / banned by Discord as selfbotting against their [Terms of Service](https://discord.com/terms).
 I am not liable if this happens to you.
 Please use this tool at your own risk.

 ## Installation
 1. Install [Node.js](https://nodejs.org/en/download/)